Louis Prima: A new act

 In 1967, Prima landed a role in Walt Disney's animated feature The Jungle Book, as the raucous orangutan King Louie.
 He performed the hit song "I Wan'na Be like You" on the soundtrack, leading to the recording of two albums with Phil Harris: The Jungle Book and More Jungle Book, and covering MC duties and singing the theme song "Winnie the Pooh", for the 1967 album entitled Happy Birthday Winnie the Pooh, all of these on Disneyland Records.
 He can be heard on the soundtrack of another cartoon feature, The Man Called Flintstone.
-One of Prima's final television appearances was as a "mystery guest" on What's My Line? in 1970.

-Personal life
+Personal life and death

 Prima was married five times and had six children.
 Prima was married to Louise Polizzi from 1929 to 1936; Alma Ross from 1936 to 1945; Tracelene Barrett from 1945 to 1952; Keely Smith from 1953 to 1961; and Gia Maione in 1963.
 All but his marriage to Maione ended in divorce.

 Among his children are musical performers Lena Prima and Louis Prima Jr., both born to Maione.

-Prima suffered a heart attack in 1973.
+In 1973, Prima suffered a heart attack.
 Two years later, following headaches and episodes of memory loss, he sought medical attention, and was diagnosed with a brain stem tumor.
-He suffered a cerebral hemorrhage and went into a coma following surgery.
-He never recovered, and died three years later, in 1978, having been moved back to New Orleans.
-He was buried in Metairie Cemetery in a gray marble crypt topped by a figure of Gabriel, the trumpeter-angel, sculpted in 1997 by Russian-born sculptor Alexei Kazantsev.
-The inscription on the crypt's door quotes the lyrics from one of his hits: "When the end comes, I know, they'll say, 'just a gigolo' as life goes on without me…"
+Following surgery, he suffered a cerebral hemorrhage and went into a coma.
+He never recovered and he died in 1978, having been moved back to New Orleans.
+He was buried in Metairie Cemetery in a gray marble crypt topped by a figure of Gabriel, the trumpeter-angel, sculpted by Russian-born sculptor Alexei Kazantsev.

 Legacy

+At a time when ethnic musicians were discouraged from openly stressing their ethnicity, Prima's conspicuous embrace of his Sicilian ethnicity opened the doors for other Italian-American and ethnic American musicians to display their ethnic roots.

 Prima's expected visit to a small Italian restaurant drives the plot of the critically acclaimed 1996 film Big Night.

+His rendition of "Pennies from Heaven" was featured in the 2003 Christmas blockbuster Elf.

-On July 25, 2010. the centenary year of his birth, Prima received a star on the Hollywood Walk of Fame.
+On July 25, 2010, the centenary year of his birth, Prima received a star on the Hollywood Walk of Fame.

-In 2018, Prima's 1936 single "What Will Santa Claus Say (When He Finds Everybody Swingin’)" was sampled by Kids See Ghosts on the song "4th Dimension", which appeared on their album Kids See Ghosts.
+In 2018, Prima's 1936 single "What Will Santa Claus Say (When He Finds Everybody Swingin')" was sampled by Kids See Ghosts on the song "4th Dimension", which appeared on their album Kids See Ghosts.

-Prima's New Orleans-based daughter, Lena Prima, performs throughout the nation.
-His son, Louis Prima Jr. leads his own band, performing music composed and played by his father and popular music of many genres.
+Prima's New Orleans–based daughter, Lena Prima, performs throughout the nation.
+His son, Louis Prima Jr. leads his own band.